matthiasbruns/android-kotlin-clean-architecture/README.md

 }
 ````

-The components is stored in the application class as a var (write-once) property.
+The components is stored in the application class as a val (write-once) property.
 The components is created on its first access.
 This is indicated by **by lazy**.
 The code in the curly braces will be called during the initialization, which
 creates an instance of the ApplicationComponents with the Dagger builder.